-Hala began her journey on the patient family centered care world as a volunteer patient/family advisor at Anne Arundel Medical Center (AAMC) in Annapolis, MD.
+Hala began her journey in the patient family centered care sphere as a volunteer patient/family advisor at Anne Arundel Medical Center (AAMC) in Annapolis, MD.
 In her various roles at AAMC, from 2012-2015, Hala provided education to staff on patient family centered care issues.
 In addition, she served on leadership committees that have focused on hospital wide patient family centered care strategic goals through LEAN process improvement.
 Hala was a founding member and chair of the first Women and Children's PFAC and development of the first advisor-nurse shadowing program.

 Hala continues to share her story and perspectives in national forums and with national associations.
 She truly believes that healthcare will only move forward when we ALL partner together; together we are better.
 Hala is a passionate advocate in making and supporting the “human case” for patient family centered care and patient engagement.